-Little miracles.
-In observance of the Holy Week, Seaman Memories will be posting about stories with significant impact in life especially on board.
-Thru first hand experiences, the writer wishes to grab a few minutes of your attention to impart lessons, realizations and events- some of which I call little miracles, that connects our beliefs together thru a story of prayer.
+Thru first-hand experiences, the writer wishes to grab a few minutes of your attention to impart lessons, realizations, and events- some of which I call little miracles, that connect our beliefs thru a story of prayer.

 Now, it was my time to watch with him on deck.
-We were having a six-to-six system during port stay and we will always be very busy- one of the downside of being a small tanker.
+We were having a six-to-six system during the port stay and we will always be very busy- one of the downsides of being a small tanker sailing in Europe.
 My other crewmates warned me about him.
 But even before that, I already saw and felt his attitude.
 When it comes to anger, his was intense.
 Curses would gush out in his mouth like a broken fire hydrant when provoked.

 I had no choice but to work with him on the manifold for six long hours.
-His rank was higher than me so it would be easy for him to get angry over small things and give me those dirty words.
+His rank was higher than mine and since I was a deck cadet, it would be easy for him to get angry over small things and give me those dirty words.
 But I expected blessings.
-I hoped for little miracles from God.
+I hoped for little miracles on board from God.

 Every time before I leave my bed, I always pray to God.
-I ask Him for protection, guidance, understanding, wisdom and harmony.
-More importantly, I asked a peaceful watch with my crewmate during those six long hours.
+I ask Him for protection, guidance, understanding, wisdom, and harmony.
+Praying more earnestly, I asked for a peaceful watch with my crewmate during those six long hours.
 I prayed that my friend would find no cause for anger.
 But more importantly, I asked for self-control.
-Because of his attitude, I might retaliate and worse things might happen.
+Because of his attitude, I might retaliate and worse things may happen.

 True enough, His providence came.
 He became friendly during our watch.
-We talked a lot of things and I get to know him more on a deeper level.
-I learned why he was irritable and badmouthed without me asking it from him.
+We talked about a lot of things and I get to know him on a deeper level.
+I learned why he was irritable and badmouthing without me asking him.
 He opened it up to me and I slowly understood him.
 Then I realized, God gave me wisdom and understanding.
-His little miracles are slowly unfolding.
+His little miracles on board are slowly unfolding!

-On other occasions, he became angry at me.
+On some occasions, he became angry at me.
 His tantrums were all over the place and so are his words.
 But I remained calm.
-I held my peace and slowly walked away with a prayer using an alibi of going forward for a mooring and safety checks.
+I held my peace and slowly walked away with a prayer using an alibi of going forward for mooring rounds and safety checks.
 I was not mad at him but I knew that God answered my prayers again.
 He gave me self-control.

-These were my little miracles from above that happened before.
+These were my little miracles on board that happened before.
 I know that my prayers are heard because God’s works are neatly done around me.
 Prayers are powerful.
 I always pray and thank Him for another miracle before I sleep.